• Default font size

 Amount of Allowable Deduction

-The AR service expenses paid in a year of assessment is allowable for deduction in that year of assessment.
+The qualifying AR service expenses paid in a year of assessment is allowable for deduction in that year of assessment.

 In general, the maximum amount allowable to a taxpayer for a year of assessment is $100,000 (deduction ceiling).